tay-lab/Prox-seq_computation/README.md

     Parameters
     ----------
     num_complex : list or numpy array
         An NA-by-NB array containing the number of complexes on each cell (NA and NB is the number of targets of probe A and B).
 Element [i,j] is the abundance of complex i:j.

     probeA : list or numpy array
         An NA-by-1 array containing the counts of non-interacting proteins bound by probe A. Element [i] is the abundance of non-complex forming protein i, bound by Prox-seq probe A.

     probeB : list or numpy array
-        An NB-by-1 array containing the counts of non-interacting proteins bound by probe B. Entry [j] is the abundance of non-complex forming protein j, bound by Prox-seq probe B.
+        An NB-by-1 array containing the counts of non-interacting proteins bound by probe B. Element [j] is the abundance of non-complex forming protein j, bound by Prox-seq probe B.

     verbose : bool, optional
         Whether to print out the simulation progress.